 George returns home to discover that Mary and Uncle Billy told his friends and neighbors that he needed help.
-No other words were needed: everyone pitches in, and the $8,000 is easily accumulated to satisfy the bank examiner, and exempt George of any punishment.
+No other words were needed: everyone pitches in, and the $8,000 is easily accumulated to satisfy the bank examiner.
+George is exempt of any punishment.

 Amidst the community and holiday spirit at the Bailey home, a bell rings, signifying that Clarence earned his wings.
-George notices Clarence’s copy of Tom Sawyer in the basket along with the generous contributions of his friends.
+George notices Clarence’s copy of Tom Sawyer in a basket, along with the generous contributions of his friends.
 The book is inscribed with some valuable words from Clarence that George will never forget:

 “Remember no man is a failure who has friends.”

 In 1939, Mr. Smith Goes to Washington made Jimmy Stewart a star.